Home > Malaysia > Kuala Lumpur > Sri KDU International School Klang

 Qualities and characteristics best defining the school

-Sri KDU International School Klang is a safe, happy and successful place that promotes leadership and digital leadership across the whole school.
-Each student is valued as an individual and supported holistically to gain an understanding of themselves, the world they live in through the subjects and the opportunities they experience with the goal that each child becomes a positive member of the global society who can embrace and use technology effectively.
+Sri KDU International School, Klang is a safe, happy, and successful international school that fosters academic excellence, creativity, and character development, while promoting leadership and digital leadership across the whole school.
+Each student is valued as an individual and supported holistically to understand themselves and the world around them through subjects and opportunities, including STEAM learning, co-curricular activities, and personalised support for gifted students and those with special learning needs.
+Our school cultivates confidence, independence, and global-mindedness, preparing students to become positive members of the global society who can embrace and use technology effectively in their future endeavours.

 Teaching approach of the school